Auckland Bioengineering Institute

 Developing an anatomically and biophysically detailed model of the human musculoskeletal system.

-Investigating pelvic floor mechanics to improve women's health in childbirth.
+Investigating pelvic floor mechanics to improve women’s health before and after childbirth.

 Providing a comprehensive framework for modelling the human body using computational methods.